remotion-dev/remotion/packages/docs/docs/cloudrun/region-selection.md

 ## Other considerations

-- The Cloud Run service and Cloud Storage bucket must be in the same region to eliminate latency across datacenters.
+- The Cloud Run service and Cloud Storage bucket should be in the same region to eliminate latency across datacenters.